bendavis78/python-gitmodel/README.rst

 .. code:: python

-  class Page(repo.GitModel):
+  class Page(ws.GitModel):
       slug = fields.SlugField(id=True)

   # OR

-  class Page(repo.GitModel):
+  class Page(ws.GitModel):
       slug = fields.SlugField()

       class Meta:
           id_field = 'slug'

 Objects are not committed to the repository by default.
-They are, however,
-written into the object database as trees and blobs.
-The ``repo.index`` object is a ``pygit2.Tree`` that holds the uncommitted data.
+They are, however, written into the object database as trees and blobs.
+The ``Workspace.index`` object is a ``pygit2.Tree`` that holds the uncommitted data.
 It's analagous to Git's index, except that the pointer is stored in memory.

 Creating commits is simple:

 .. code:: python

   oid = page.save(commit=True, message='Added an example page')
-  commit = repo[oid] # a pygit2.Commit object
+  commit = ws.repo[oid] # a pygit2.Commit object
   print(commit.message)

 You can access previous commits using pygit2, and even view diffs between two